OzNetNerd/FlexApp2/README.md

 – Or parameterize a single /api/search/<entity> endpoint.

 DRY up context builders
-– Rather than manually instantiating EntityContext, ListAPIContext, etc., in each handler, write a decorator (e.g. @use_context(EntityContext, "Company")) that wraps your view.
+– Rather than manually instantiating TableWebContext, ListApiContext, etc., in each handler, write a decorator (e.g. @use_context(TableWebContext, "Company")) that wraps your view.

 Eliminate duplicate imports/loggers
 – Configure a module-level logger factory (e.g. in app_logging.py) so you can drop logger = logging.getLogger(__name__) from every file.